 Clinical: Gerontological nurse practitioner, geriatric-psychiatric nursing

-Research: I study the brain in people with sleep-disordered breathing, to understand pathology and find new interventions.
-My focus is the neural regulation of body functions such breathing and cardiovascular control, and of psychological factors such as depression and anxiety, in people with obstructive sleep apnea.
-My group uses MRI scanning to look at brain structure and function, and we relate changes on MRI scans to performance on physiologic tests of blood pressure and breathing, as well as measurements of mood and stress.
+Research: Dr. Macey studies the brain in people with sleep-disordered breathing, to understand pathology and find new interventions.
+His focus is the neural regulation of body functions such breathing and cardiovascular control, and of psychological factors such as depression and anxiety, in people with obstructive sleep apnea.
+His group uses MRI scanning to look at brain structure and function, and they relate changes on MRI scans to performance on physiologic tests of blood pressure and breathing, as well as measurements of mood and stress.
 Such physical and psychological measures are performed in the MRI scanner, in laboratories, and in people's homes using mobile health technology.
-I also collaborate with teams in other UCLA departments and universities across the World on a variety of brain imaging projects.
+Dr. Macey also collaborates with teams in other UCLA departments and universities across the World on a variety of brain imaging projects.

-Significance: I study the relationship between the brain and physical and psychological stresses in people with obstructive sleep apnea.
-Building on this knowledge, I test the effectiveness of physical and psychological interventions in sleep apnea, such the standard "CPAP" treatment, and blood pressure reduction using drugs or mindfulness.
+Significance: Dr. Macey studies the relationship between the brain and physical and psychological stresses in people with obstructive sleep apnea.
+Building on this knowledge, he tests the effectiveness of physical and psychological interventions in sleep apnea, such the standard "CPAP" treatment, and blood pressure reduction using drugs or mindfulness.
 The goal is to help treat the full range of symptoms experienced by people with sleep apnea.

 Nancy A. Pike PhD, RN, FNP-C, CPNP-AC

 Research: Biobehavioral and health outcomes in infants, children, and adolescents with congenital heart disease (CHD) and their families.
 This includes quality of life, health status, self-esteem, anxiety, depression, body-image, clinical symptoms, feeding / growth, neurodevelopment and cognitive outcomes, acquired medical conditions with aging and self-care with transitioning to adulthood.
-I serve as Principal Investigator (PI) on an NIH-funded R01 grant to look at the biological interface between the clinical symptom of cognition / memory loss and brain structural injury (MRI) in adolescents with single ventricle heart disease after surgical palliation.
+Dr. Pike serves as Principal Investigator (PI) on an NIH-funded R01 grant to look at the biological interface between the clinical symptom of cognition/memory loss and brain structural injury (MRI) in adolescents with single ventricle heart disease after surgical palliation.

 Significance: To evaluate the structural status of brain regions which control memory and their relationship the clinical symptom of memory loss in adolescents with single ventricle congenital heart disease after surgical correction.
 This study has the potential to dramatically impact clinical practice, as information from this study can guide clinicians toward improved patient education/self-care strategies and test innovative interventions to improve memory in this growing population.